The Planet Rebels Journey

 Qiu slipped a supportive squeeze into her steel grip.
 “You’ll be fine, Miss Xandra.”

 But my heart was beating too fast.
-I tried my calming breathing exercises.
-Mother God, someone was going to look awfully foolish when this mistake was sorted.
+I started my calming breathing exercises.
+Mother God, someone was going to look pretty foolish when this mistake was sorted.

 Please don’t let it be me.